|APS||<100nm (Can be Customized)|

 - Pyro-optics.
 Due to certain unique sensitivities of zirconia powders, they can be used to produce pyro-optic devices.

 - Electronics.
 Many different electronic devices and components utilize zirconia of one sort or the other in their manufacture, including high-capacity capacitors, electrodes, piezoelectric elements, ion exchangers, solid dielectrics, and more.

 - Optical storage.
 Like many nanomaterials and micro powders, zirconium powders have seen extensive research for their potential as a material for optical storage.
 This builds on a long history of zirconia as a digital storage media.

 - Displays.
 Certain displays utilize zirconia or zirconia-yttria in their manufacture.
 The material is also used more broadly for its optical properties in stereo television glasses, light control devices, and other light-sensitive devices.

 - Insulation.
-Several forms of insulation use zirconia powders, for its general wear-resistance and its unique electric properties.
+Several forms of insulation use zirconia powders, for their general wear-resistance and their unique electric properties.